All There Is To Know About The Best Testing And QA Methodologies

 Iterative development is a mix of Agile and Waterfall.
 On the one hand, the test methodology takes a flexible approach to re-visiting product requirements and publishing small releases, rather than big incremental changes.
 On the other hand, the project organization still follows the Waterfall logic.

 Teams break the project down into smaller chunks and check features one by one.
-Teams also release frequent updates to shorten feedback loop from users.
-This allows checking if the expectations of the team comply with the users’ needs and standards.
+They also release frequent updates to shorten the feedback loop from users.
+This allows for checking whether the team’s expectations comply with the users’ needs and standards.

 The stages and approaches to structuring them are the same as in Waterfall – once you are done with one stage, you don’t come back to it.
-However, the duration of each stage is a lot smaller than in Waterfall, because the objectives are more narrow.
+However, the duration of each stage is a lot smaller than that of Waterfall because the objectives are narrower.

 Similarities with Waterfall